★

 Intrusive advertisements, such as pop-up ads that obscure content or auto-playing video ads with sound, can be highly disruptive and frustrating for users.
 AdBlock effectively eliminates these intrusions, allowing users to browse the web without unwanted interruptions.
 This leads to a more focused and less irritating online experience.

-2. https://ngungtaonghiep.com/mmoga-ai-powered-marketing-transforming-strategies-1
+2. https://ngungtaonghiep.com/mmoga-data-center-market-research-unleashing-the-power-of-digital-infrastructure-1

 3. The Publisher Perspective: Challenges of Ad Blocking